4 Social projects

 4 startups using technologies to solve crucial problems of the world

-Blockchain X Climate: Ana Karen is the CMO of Climate coin, a new cryptocurrency created for Climate change action.
-Climate Coin enables every person in the world to contribute to this global problem, and use the blockchain technology as a revolutionary way to eliminate intermediaries.
+Blockchain X Climate: Ana Karen is the CMO of climate coin, a new cryptocurrency created for climate change action.
+Climate corner enables every person in the world to contribute to this global problem, and use the blockchain technology as a revolutionary way to eliminate intermediaries.

 This event happened during the Web Summit, where startups and corporates showcase their latest innovations and technologies.
 Most of them focus on the WHAT — ie their product (a new app, software, algorithm, etc.) and the HOW — ie the technology behind it (IoT, AI, deep learning, etc.).